xitop/edzed/docs/blocks.rst

     All block's inputs must be connected.
 A group may have no inputs, but it must be explicitly connected as such: ``group=()`` or ``group=[]``.

-.. class:: Const(value: Any)

-  A pseudo-block with a constant value on its output. ``Const`` objects are not registered as members of the circuit.

 Sequential blocks